 The FDCPA provides possible civil remedies for consumers who have had their rights violated under the act.
 The law allows for a statutory fine of $1,000.00 for a violation of the FDCPA, and requires the debt collectors to pay your attorneys fees.
 If a violation of your rights has occurred, RKB LAW LLC can either use that violation as leverage when negotiating your debt or alternatively, help you pursue legal recourse for the violation.
 While an FDCPA violation by your collector does not eliminate your debt, it certainly may be used to help in your negotiations in resolving that debt.

 If you would like to learn more about your rights or feel that your rights may have been violated, speak with one of the FDCPA lawyers at RKB LAW LLC.

-Attorney Advertisement by RKB LAW LLC, 4444 Belleview Avenue, Suite 200, Kansas City, MO 64116.
+Attorney Advertisement by RKB LAW LLC, 7280 NW 87th Terrace Suite 210, Kansas City, MO 64153 by appointment only.
 Prior Results Do Not Guarantee a Similar Outcome.
 Selecting a lawyer is an important decision that should not be entirely based on advertisements.